balena-io-experimental/balena-nginx/README.md

 **NginX** is used as the webserver of choice because it is highly performant, something essential for the size-factor of a small computer, such as the [Raspberry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/specifications/).

 Note that in order for nginx to function properly, it needs the certificates/private keys that are generated with `certbot` and a `dhparam.pem` that can be generated on the developer's machine.
-Thus, if running the webserver for the first time, enable the appropriate environment variable so that  `certbot` can generated the required keys.

 ## Certbot

 The certbot functionality is housed in the same container as the webserver becuse it needs access to the nginx directory.
-If we set the environment variable `CERTBOT=1`, the service will be restarted and it will start the SSL certificate functionality.
-After success, it will save the credentials into a named volume and will start the server as usual.

 The first time that the servers starts, if it doesn't locate any SSL certifications, it will use `certbot` and will try to register the server for free SSL certifications.
+Afterwards the certifications will be saved into a `named volume` and as such any application upate or device reboot will not erase them.
+At each reboot, the server will check for those certifications and in case it can't find them, it will generate them again.

 ## Netdata